tristanoprofetto/ml-platform/README.md

 This Machine Learning Platform is designed as a template for training, tuning, and serving machine learning models using Docker containers.
 For the focus is on experimentation and running workloads from your local machine.
 The project leverages the open-source [MLflow framework](https://mlflow.org/docs/latest/index.html) for managing the machine learning lifecycle, including experimentation, reproducibility, and deployment.

 ## Features
-- **Automation**: Leverages Bash scripts to streamline the definition of variables and execution of ML workflows
+- **Automation**: Leverages Bash scripts to streamline the definition of variables and execution of ML workflows, automatically select predefined scikit-learn models and text vectorizers.
 - **MLflow Integration**: Utilizes MLflow for managing the machine learning lifecycle, including experimentation, reproducibility, and deployment.
 - **Parameter Tuning at Scale**: MLflow runs are submitted as seperate tasks to the ProcessPoolExecutor.
 Since each task is run in a separate process, they can execute in parallel.
 - **Dockerized Components**: Separate Docker containers for model training, parameter tuning, and serving the model, ensuring modularity and scalability.